vishalrao8/SmartServices/README.md

 - After installation, you can easily run the application by clicking on App icon in launcher menu.
 - On first screen, navigate further depending upon your requirement.
 First option is for normal users and second option is for trained tehnicians seeking to find people in need.
-- Authenticate yourself with an OTP sent to your mobile number (Speedup this process by allowing access to messages).
+- Authenticate yourself with an OTP sent to your mobile number.
+Speed up the process by allowing access to messages.
-- For users, Choose any type of service as per your reqirement and pick the appropriate location from map to where technician is expected to arrive.
+- For users, Choose any type of service as per your reqirement and pick the appropriate location from map to where the technician is expected to arrive.
 - For technicians, You will be navigated straight to a map where you will get real-time updates about requests raised nearby you (within a radius of 5 Kms).
 If there is any request shown on map, you can easily navigate to that user using Google Maps navigation after selecting user icon on map.

 ### User Flow